JuanPatten-com/juanpattencom/src/blog/libui/index.hoot.md

 > We'll also say that a `Publisher` publishes to `outputs`, and
 > a `Subscriber` subscribes to `inputs`.

-Here's an initial sketch of these primitives:
+Here's an implementation of the `Publisher` and `Subscriber` primitives:

 ```javascript
 const activeSubscribers = []